-- Thrawn grabbing Captain Slavin by the collar and hissing in his face when he suggests destroying the Kalikori as a piece of 'Twi'lek trash', a statement that hits not one (destroying art) but two (Xenophobia, which Thrawn no doubt had to endure a lot of, being a Chiss in the human-dominated Imperial Military) of Thrawn's Berserk Buttons, before releasing him and apologizing for the outburst.
-Slavin looks about as afraid as if it was Darth Vader or Palpatine himself facing him.
+- Thrawn grabbing Captain Slavin by the collar and hissing in his face when he suggests destroying the Kalikori as a piece of "Twi'lek trash," a statement that hits not one but two of Thrawn's Berserk Buttons—destroying art and xenophobia, which Thrawn no doubt had to endure a lot of as a Chiss in the human-dominated Imperial military—before releasing him and apologizing for the outburst.
+Slavin looks about as afraid as if it was Darth Vader or Palpatine himself who was snarling him.

 - Hera and Chopper blowing up the front of the Syndulla home to escape, then Kanan grabbing a rocket in mid-air with the Force and redirecting it into the AT-DP pursuing them.
 Thrawn even acknowledges it, telling his gunner to let them go because they've earned their victory (and so he can use what he learned more efficiently later).

 - Thrawn, a Muggle, being too quick on the draw for Ezra, a Force-sensitive, and consequently stun-blasting him before he can even draw his own weapon.
 Of course, the fact that it's implied that Thrawn had already deduced that the "scout trooper" was actually a disguised rebel helped.

 - General Kalani from the Clone Wars is back, and he plans to "end the Clone Wars" with an army of Separatist battle droids!

 - Rex briefly having a flashback about Cody.